 Oruro Carnival, Oruro

-Carnaval de Oruro (Carnival of Oruro)
+Carnaval de Oruro (Oruro Carnival))

 This event is held as a sign of devotion to the "Virgen de la Candelaria" (Virgin of the Candle Mass) or Virgin from "Socavon" (Entrance of the mines).
 This is one of the largest cultural events and festivities of greatest importance in Bolivia and Latin America.